theDanielo/oslobikes/README.md

 * run the command to install the libraries used in the application `npm install`

-* run the command for running the webserver`npm run server`
+* run the command for running the webserver`npm run start`

 * Open  [localhost:8080/webapp](https://localhost:8080/webapp) in a web browser, or with the port you setup.